 But wait, there’s more!
 Throughout the film, John is on his own in the building fighting the terrorists with little support from the outside world, who wonder if he’s not in on the act.
 But John has one ally on the ground and that was the first officer on the scene.
 That officer was Sgt.
 Al Powell, played by Reginald VelJohnson.
 He firmly stands behind, motivates and believes in McClane and the two end up bonding over the course of the night.
 Powell’s determination to help a stranger is 100% fitting with the spirit of Christmas, helping those in need.

-Finally, 20th Century Fox just seems to think so, by releasing this trailer a few months ago.
+Finally, 20th Century Fox just seems to think so, by releasing this trailer.

 I for one watch Die Hard every Christmas and totally believe it’s a Christmas film.
 It’s not only set during the Christmas season, with music and decorations to be seen throughout the film, but it also shares some Christmas values and themes that we find in other holiday classics.
-IWhile there are many films that can be set at Christmas time, such as Kiss Kiss, Bang Bang or Iron Man 3 for example (good ol’ Shane Black and his love of Christmas) that doesn’t mean those films are Christmas movies.
+While there are many films that can be set at Christmas time, such as Kiss Kiss, Bang Bang or Iron Man 3 for example (good ol’ Shane Black and his love of Christmas) that doesn’t mean those films are Christmas movies.
 Die Hard, on the other hand, I’d very much say is.
 But what do you think though?
 Is this action classic just that, an action classic set during the holiday season or is it actually a Christmas movie that just also happens to be one of the greatest action movies ever made?
-Let us know what you think in the comments below and check out our review of The Last Kingdom season 3 and our thoughts on a recent South Park segment looking into the tragic absurdity of climate change.
+Let us know what you think in the comments below.